 - Report on the indicators over a certain period;

-- judgement and attitude to a problem;
+- judgment and attitude to a problem;

 - answers to the questions of the journalists or professional associations;

-- personal assessment of the certain events; and
+- personal assessment of certain events; and

-- future plans and prospects.
+- plans and prospects.

 Key Conclusions of the Lesson